mkang315/RCS-YOLO/README.md

-# RCS-YOLO: A Fast and High-Accuracy Object Detector for Brain Tumor Detection
+# Official RCS-YOLO
-Official PyTorch implementation of "RCS-YOLO: A Fast and High-Accuracy Object Detector for Brain Tumor Detection".
+PyTorch implementation of "RCS-YOLO: A Fast and High-Accuracy Object Detector for Brain Tumor Detection".